-- 1. The list of agencies with environmental expertise (WAC 197-11-920); - 2.
-The rules for determining $\underline{1}\underline{e}\underline{a}\underline{d}\underline{d}\underline{d}\underline{d}\underline{d}\underline{d}\underline{d}\underline{d}$ (WAC 197-11-922 through 943); - 3.
-SEPA fees and costs that may be charged (WAC 197-11-914); and

-4. The effective date and application of the statewide rules and this resolution to Port activities (WAC 197-11-916 and 955).
+- 1. the list of agencies with environmental expertise (WAC 197-11-920); - 2. the rules for determining lead agency (WAC 197-11-922 through 943); - 3.
+SEPA fees and costs that may be charged (WAC 197-11-914); and - 4. the effective date and application of the statewide rules and this resolution to Port activities (WAC 197-11-916 and 955).

 Section 25 Additional Agencies with Expertise.
-The following agencies, or their successors, in addition to those listed in WAC 197-11-920, shall be considered agencies with environmental expertise by the Port:
+The following agencies, in addition to those listed in WAC 197-11-920, shall be considered agencies with environmental expertise by the Port:

-- 1. Air Quality: Puget Sound Air Pollution Control Agency (PSAPCA). - 2.
-Water Resources and Water Quality: Puget Sound Water Quality Authority and Municipality of Metropolitan Seattle (METRO). - 3.
-Hazardous and Toxic Substances and Solid and Hazardous Waste: Seattle-King County Department of Public Health. - 4.
-Land Use and Management: Puget Sound Council of Governments (PSCOG). - 5.
-Transportation: Municipality of Metropolitan Seattle (METRO).
+- 1. Air Quality.
+Puget Sound Air Pollution Control Agency (PSAPCA) - 2.
+Water Resources and Water Quality: Municipality of Metropolitan Seattle (METRO) - 3.
+Hazardous and Toxic Substances and Solid and Hazardous Waste: Seattle-King County Department of Health - 4.
+Land Use and Management: Puget Sound Council of Governments (PSCOG) - 5.
+Transportation: Municipality of Metropolitan Seattle (METRO)

-Section 26 Transition to New Rules.
-EISs issued after Resolution 2938 is effective shall follow the format and requirements of Part Four above.
-Environmental documents and notices issued prior to the effective date of this resolution, including draft, final, or supplemental EISs, do not require revision or reissuance to meet the requirements of said resolution.
+Section 26 Transition to new rules.
+EISs issued after this resolution is effective shall follow the format and requirements of Part Four above.
+Environmental documents and notices issued prior to the effective date of this resolution, including draft, final, or supplemental EISs, do not require revision or reissuance to meet the requirements of this resolution or the new state rules (WAC 197-11-916).